Riley-Py/UWaterloo-Work/MSE 211/Week 7/Readings/How Nokia Lost the Smartphone Battle.md

 ### Structural Distribution of Attention
 - TM and MM had differing duties
-	- TM were responsible for external environment -
+	- TM were responsible for external environment - interaction with customers/competitors, translate market expectations to clear goals
 	- MM was responsible for implementing TM actions
+- Nokia knew that they had to create a touchscreen device to compete with Apple - cognitive inertia isn't the cause
+- Communication flowed from TM to product units (responsible for defining products) to software units (development of OSes), but software units were able to communicate to TM - lack of opportunity to interact isn't the cause
 -